iamganeshhegde/ganesh-hegde/README.md

 ### Fun facts 🍿:

 I am a big fan of anime and manga.
-I also spend my time in reading novels and watching netflix📺.
-Nowadsys I also started to take interests in stock markets.
+I also spend my time in reading novels and watching netflix🎥.
+Nowadays I also started to learn stock markets 🔥 .

 ### Known Languages 😇: